stefanoverna/graphql8/guides/queries/executing_queries.md

 ## Context

-You can provide application-specific values to GraphQL as `context:`.
+You can provide application-specific values to GraphQL8 as `context:`.
 This is available in many places:

 - `resolve` functions
 - `Schema#resolve_type` hook